nathanielgreen/dotfiles/README.md

 - Markdown Viewer: Markdown document viewer.
 - Custom New Tab: Load any URL for when a new tab is opened.
 - Fireshot: Adds ability to take screenshots of entire web pages.
+- AutoHiDPI: Set pixel ratio for Firefox on different tabs, windows and screens.
 - Twily's Powerline Firefox User Style.